Necrotizing enterocolitis: Prognosis

 Typical recovery from NEC if medical, nonsurgical treatment succeeds, includes 10–14 days or more without oral intake, and then demonstrated ability to resume feedings and gain weight.
 Recovery from NEC alone may be compromised by co-morbid conditions that frequently accompany prematurity.
 Long-term complications of medical NEC include bowel obstruction and anemia.

 In the United States, NEC caused 355 deaths per 100,000 live births in 2013, down from 484 per 100,000 live births in 2009.
 Rates of death were almost three times higher for the black population than for the white population.

 When NEC is diagnosed and treated immediately, the prognosis for babies is generally very good.
 Most babies recover fully without any additional health problems.
 Overall, about 70-80% of infants who develop NEC survive.
 Medical management of NEC shows an increased chance of survival compared to surgical management.
 Despite a significant mortality risk, long-term prognosis for infants undergoing NEC surgery is improving, with survival rates of 70–80%.
-However, "Surgical NEC" survivors are still at risk for possible long-term complications, such as narrowing of the intestines or short bowel syndrome and neurodevelopmental disability.
+However, "Surgical NEC" survivors are still at risk for possible long-term complications, such as narrowing of the intestines or Short bowel syndrome and neurodevelopmental disability.

+Society and advocacy

+The NEC Society is a 501(c)(3), non-profit organization dedicated to building a world without necrotizing enterocolitis (NEC) through research, advocacy, and education.
+The NEC Society was launched in January 2014 by Jennifer Canvasser after her son, Micah, died from complications of NEC just before his first birthday.
+The NEC Society is a patient-led organization that collaborates with expert clinicians and researchers to better understand, prevent, and treat this devastating neonatal intestinal disease.
+Today, patient-families and experts from around the world work together to improve outcomes for the most vulnerable infants at risk of NEC.
+Their work and numerous initiatives combine the patient-family perspective with solutions based on the best available scientific evidence.